James Taiclet: Business career

-Taiclet first entered the private sector as a management consultant at McKinsey & Co. from July 1991 to February 1996.
-He then joined Pratt & Whitney as vice president of engine services until 1999, and then served as president of Honeywell Aerospace Services until 2001.
+Taiclet first worked in the private sector as a management consultant at McKinsey & Co. from July 1991 to February 1996.
+He then joined Pratt & Whitney as vice president of engine services until 1999, and was then president of Honeywell Aerospace Services until 2001.

 In 2001, American Tower recruited Taiclet for the role of chief operating officer.
-He was named chief executive officer of American Tower in October 2003 after the departure of Steven B. Dodge and was selected as chairman of the board in February 2004.
+He was named chief executive officer of American Tower in October 2003 after the departure of Steven B. Dodge, and was selected as chairman in February 2004.
 He remained as CEO and on the board of American Tower until 2020.

 In 2018, Taiclet joined the board of directors of Lockheed Martin.

-In June of 2020 Taiclet was named as CEO of Lockheed Martin, succeeding Marillyn Hewson.

-He was named chairman of the company in January 2021.
+In June 2020, Taiclet was named as CEO of Lockheed Martin, succeeding Marillyn Hewson.
+He was named chairman of the company in March 2021.

+On Feb.
+16, China placed two companies, Lockheed Martin Corporation and Raytheon Missiles & Defense, on its unreliable entities list as they sold arms to Taiwan, banning them from engaging in China-related import or export activities and making new investments in China.

+Senior executives of the two companies, including Taiclet, have since then been prohibited from entering China, as well as working, staying and residing in China.

-Philanthropy and memberships
+Other memberships

 While he was CEO of American Tower, Taiclet and his wife supported the Newton-Wellesley Hospital Charitable Foundation as well as the Charles River Center.
-He also serves on the board of the Brigham and Women’s Hospital as a trustee.
+He also serves on the board of the Brigham and Women's Hospital as a trustee.